 Phonics is the springboard to spelling.

-As much as I feel you should be very selective as to when you start testing or beginning a formal program, I feel equally important that stringing letters together to form words should not wait.
+I feel you should be very selective as to when you start testing or beginning a formal program; I feel equally important that stringing letters together to form words should not wait.

 Teaching phonics early even before a child can write is foundational to strong spellers later.

 One thing I did right in teaching my sons how to spell was to spend a great amount of time on manipulating letters.

 Look at these activities that I mean by manipulating letters: